 Lubrication technology, also known as tribology, is the science and engineering of interacting surfaces in relative motion.
 It includes the study and application of the principles of friction, lubrication and wear - the unification of the lubricant and the environment.

 Twenty-five percent of the world's generated energy is lost due to friction.
 This amount of loss would be enough to cover Europe's energy consumption.
 This is why scientists and experts had started getting involved with frictional losses and developed the METABOND metal surface finishing product line in the early nineties, which was able to reduce frictional losses up to 60% and also complied with the most stringent environmental regulations too.
-The Metabond was designed in the laboratories of NATO.Immediately after its release in 1991, it won the Grand Prize at the Frankfurt Auto Exhibition.
-A Ferrari car treated with Metabond has reached a record speed of 351 km/h, although the initial maximum design speed was 291 km/h.
+The Metabond was designed in Germany.Immediately after its release in 1991, it won the Grand Prize at the Frankfurt Auto Exhibition.
+A Ferrari treated with Metabond has reached a record speed of 351 km/h, although the initial maximum design speed was 291 km/h.

 The lubricant's duty inside a machine is to separate interacting surfaces, providing liquid friction.
 Mixed friction occurs when the oil film disappears due to extreme loads from between the two surfaces.
 This means that in some places, the two surfaces interact and rub against each other, which entails in pieces of metal being torn off and mixed into the lubricant.
 Filters will handle these bits and pieces of metal for a certain amount of time; however, it is impossible to completely filter them, therefore they will continue to wear the inside of the motor like emery.
 Oil also acts as a coolant when the surfaces get heated up from the constant movement during mixed friction.
 This is when the lubricant gets damaged (due to thermal decomposition); it loses its lubricating qualities, because the substances that help reduce friction inside the oil get burnt when it touches these hot surfaces.